ha7ak3/ControllerEmulator/README.md

 # ControllerEmulator
-An Xbox One Controller emulator for linux.
+An Xbox 360 Controller emulator for linux.
 Mouse not supported yet.

 ### Build